 Chozumaki is another one of your installations inspired by the relationship between typhoon swirls and the Coriolis force: An intricate installation of glass and water uses magnetic energy to produce a spiralling vortex of curious sounds.
 What were some of the biggest challenges in this piece’s development?

-I utilize magnetic energy as [both] a pigment and canvas for my artistic expression.
-For CHOZUMAKI, I created special devices [to showcase] vortexes as [naturally as possible], and I also [made various] adjustments to the level of magnetic power, the shape and size of the rotor, the speed of rotation, and the quantity of water in the vessels, all making for unstable, [differential] fluctuations in the vortexes, [all to reference how water found] in the seas, rivers, and waterfalls changes its shape, color, and sound in every minute of the day, and in every season of the year.
+I utilise magnetic energy as [both] a pigment and canvas for my artistic expression.
+For CHOZUMAKI, I created special devices [to showcase] vortexes as [naturally as possible].
+I also [made various] adjustments to the level of magnetic power, the shape and size of the rotor, the speed of rotation, and the quantity of water in the vessels, all making for unstable, [differential] fluctuations in the vortexes, [all to reference how water found] in the seas, rivers, and waterfalls changes its shape, colour, and sound in every minute of the day, and every season of the year.

-It’s similar [to how] Japanese gardens don’t look artificial at a glance because the gardeners take great pains to express nature [realistically].
-Though it sounds contradictory, expressing nature for me is in a sense creating a sustainable state of instability.
+It’s similar [to how] Japanese gardens don’t look artificial because the gardeners take great pains to express nature [realistically].
+Though it sounds contradictory, expressing nature for me is, in a sense creating a sustainable state of instability.

-How does working with natural phenomena affect your perception on the impact of human existence on the planet?
+How does working with natural phenomena affect your perception of the impact of human existence on the planet?

-Devastating power of the earthquakes and hurricanes can never be controlled by humans.
-But even if the power of the earth is that enormous, humans have given the incredible level of damages to the earth with the global warming by discharging CO2, the destruction of the ecosystem, the radioactive pollutions and so on.
-However I’m rather optimistic to think that humans would be able to live their ecological life, if artificial intelligence would disempower human’s thoughts in the near future.
+Humans can never control the devastating power of earthquakes and hurricanes.
+But even if the power of the earth is that enormous, humans have given an incredible level of damage to the planet with global warming by discharging CO2, destruction of the ecosystem, radioactive pollution and so on.
+However, I’m somewhat optimistic that humans could live their ecological lives if artificial intelligence disempowers human thoughts shortly.

-In japan there’s a very old tradition for garden sound design using the natural elements and many western musician and artists and writers have been fascinated by it.
-John Cage composed Ryoanji, a musical translation of the famous karesansui garden in Kyoto.
+Japan has an ancient tradition of garden sound design using natural elements, and many Western musicians, artists, and writers have been fascinated by it.
+For example, John Cage composed Ryoanji, a musical translation of the famous Karesansui garden in Kyoto.
 Which elements of garden spacial sound design are the most inspiring for your work?
-Unlike in European traditional gardens which value the concept of symmetry, you can rarely see symmetric landscapes in Japanese traditional gardens.
-Karesansui at Ryoanji is one of the best gardens which show beauty of asymmetry.
+Unlike traditional European gardens, which value the concept of symmetry, you can rarely see symmetric landscapes in traditional Japanese gardens.
+Karesansui at Ryoanji is one of the best gardens showing asymmetry’s beauty.

-Though you might think there’re symmetric objects in nature like snow crystals and foliage, they are not exactly symmetric because of their knobs and mutations that you can find if you observe very closely.
-We humans live in nature with its fluctuation which always overcome mathematical regularity.
-I think the concept of Japanese traditional gardens is based on this perspective of fluctuation in nature.
-And my sense of fluctuation is resonant with the rhythm and the vibration of the air and water in Japanese gardens.
+Though you might think there’re symmetric objects in nature, like snow crystals and foliage, they are not exactly symmetric because of their knobs and mutations that you can find if you observe very closely.
+So we, humans, live in nature with its fluctuation, which always overcomes mathematical regularity.
+I think traditional Japanese gardens are based on this perspective of natural fluctuation.
+And my sense of fluctuation resonant with the rhythm and the vibration of the air and water in Japanese gardens.

 What is your chief enemy of creativity?

 Hesitations sometimes make it difficult to be as I am.
-The enemies of my creation don’t always emerge from outside, but come from inside of myself; when I try to solve the problems caused by such internal enemies, I can propel my creativity at the same time.
+The enemies of my creation don’t always emerge from the outside but come from the inside of myself; when I try to solve the problems caused by such internal enemies, I can propel my creativity simultaneously.
 So I shouldn’t simply eliminate them.

 You couldn’t live without…

-All the possible desires, off course including the desire for creation.
+All the possible desires, of course, include the passion for creation.